nodecross/nodex-docs/source/unid_edge/index.md

 <img src="../_assets/figure10.svg" alt="figure6">

-**Figure 6.** UNiD EDGE SDK Architecture
+**Figure 6.** UNiD EDGE Architecture
 :::

 ## Features

 ### Device Identifier

-UNiD EDGE uses decentralized identifier (DID) as a device identifier based on the W3C DID Core 1.0 specification.
+UNiD EDGE uses decentralized identifier (DID) as a device identifier based on the [W3C DID Core 1.0 specification](https://www.w3.org/TR/did-core/).
 In the secure processing environment (hereinafter referred to as SPE), it generates multiple key pairs from a hardware-derived true random number generator (TRNG), and generates the payload by hashing the object containing this public key information.
 This payload can be registered with blockchain-based DPKI (Decentralized Public Key Infrastructure) to generate a DID, which can be treated as a globally unique identifier independent of any third party.
 This DID is a URI that associates the device with a DID document that allows trustable interactions.

 ## Root of Trust (RoT)